Let's Assemble Us a Classic Skittle Lantern Corp

 Marlene Beaufort, Singer

 As you probably know, France surrendered to the Germans on June 22, 1940, six weeks after the Nazis began their invasion of Western Europe.
 Marlene, up to this time, had been working as a singer at a club, a gig she didn't hate but it certainly didn't leave her feeling fulfilled.
-Singing romantic songs to strangers so they'd buy more drinks (and leave her a fat tip in the process) was as waste of her talents, she felt.
+Singing romantic songs to strangers so they'd buy more drinks (and leave her a fat tip in the process) was a waste of her talents, she felt.
 She'd wanted to be a star, famous with her name up in lights, but she's spent the last four years working at one crappy club or another, her voice often drowned out by the din of conversation in the clubs.

 And then France surrendered and suddenly there were German soldiers everywhere.
 These men proved more appreciative of her singing talents as they were soldiers far from home, out looking for a pretty face and maybe a bit of fun.
 That, in itself, was a problem though as the Nazi soldiers felt themselves above the law and Marlene attracted unwanted attention, and advances, from these men.
 Walking home late at night, one of the soldiers followed her, accosting her outside her place.
-Who knows what would have happened to her if two other woman, armed with guns, hadn't arrived and helped Marlene fight off the soldier.
+Who knows what would have happened to her if two other women, armed with guns, hadn't arrived and helped Marlene fight off the soldier.
 The other women killed the soldier, dragging his body into an alley where it would soon disappear.
 They introduced themselves as members of the resistance, freedom fighters looking to save France from the occupying force.
 Sensing a mission more fulfilling than just singing in clubs, Marlene quickly joined their ranks.

 She then went right back to singing at the clubs, but for a different reason.
 Her position afforded her the ability to attract the attention of powerful men, her voice a lure and her smile the hook.
 She'd tempt these men, strike up conversations, learn about them, and find people she could bond with so she could infiltrate their lives and steal their secrets.
 She was a spy, working right under the noses of the German high command in France, and they didn't even know it.